Seventh Son of Autumn · Emissary of Spring

 Mate, Heir, Exile

-When Hybern forced Elain into the Cauldron, the mate bond snapped into place in front of everyone — dark brown eyes meeting one of russet and one of metal as Lucien broke his restraints to reach her.
-Elain keeps her distance; he gives her space rather than crowd her.
-Later Feyre realizes the truth Beron only suspects: Helion, the Day Court's Spell-Cleaver, is Lucien's true father — the source of the power that lets him cut through enchantment.
-After the war he finds Queen Vassa in the mortal lands and, with Jurian, forms the Band of Exiles.
-His arc stays deliberately, achingly open.
+Elain went into the Cauldron and came out Made, and the mate bond snapped into place in front of everyone — her dark brown eyes meeting one of russet and one of metal as he tore his restraints apart to reach her.
+And then he gives her space.
+Doesn't crowd her.
+The most romantic thing a man can do and nobody talks about it enough.
+Later: Helion, the Day Court's Spell-Cleaver, is his real father — the source of the power that cuts through enchantment, the thing Beron only ever suspected.
+After the war he finds Queen Vassa in the mortal lands, falls in with Jurian, and the Band of Exiles is born.
+His arc stays open.
+Achingly, deliberately open.
+We'd like a word with whoever decided that.

 His marks